waihsuen/Memoboard/README.md

 ```

 ### Run your test
-Test is using Vue Test Utils and Jest
+Test is using Vue Test Utils and Jest.
 ```
 npm run test:unit
 ```